DeluxeOwl/chronicle/README.md

 If you need more fine grained control over the loading process, you can look at the implementation of `ReadAndLoadFromStore`, which in turn uses `aggregate.LoadFromRecords`.

-This lower level helper takes an iterator of `event.Record` instances and handles the core loop of deserializing event data, applying read-side transformers, and calling the aggregate's `Apply` method for each event.
+This lower level helper takes an iterator of `event.Record` instances and handles the core loop of decoding event data, applying read-side transformers, and calling the aggregate's `Apply` method for each event.

 For the `Save` method, the framework provides the `aggregate.CommitEvents` helper.
-It handles flushing uncommitted events from the aggregate, applying write-side transformers, serializing the events, and appending them to the event log with the correct optimistic concurrency check.
+It handles flushing uncommitted events from the aggregate, applying write-side transformers, encoding the events, and appending them to the event log with the correct optimistic concurrency check.

 ```go
 func (r *CustomRepository[...])
 Save(